 This section outlines some of the major versions of Cloudy, and gives an indication of the direction development will take in the next few years.
-Its development began in August of 1978, at the Institute of Astronomy, Cambridge, and has been continued at The University of Kentucky, The Ohio State University, and during extended visits to the Joint Institute for Laboratory Astrophysics, the Royal Greenwich Observatory, IOA Cambridge, Cerro Tolodo Interamerican Observatory, and the Canadian Institute for Theoretical Astrophysics.
-Figure 14 shows the evolution of the code, as indicated by its size as a function of time6.
+Its development began in August of 1978, at the Institute of Astronomy, Cambridge, and has been continued at The University of Kentucky, The Ohio State University, and during extended visits to the Joint Institute for Laboratory Astrophysics, the Royal Greenwich Observatory, IOA Cambridge, Cerro Tolodo Interamerican Observatory, and the Canadian Institute for

-Figure 14 The size of the code as a function of time.
+Figure 16 The size of the code as a function of time.
 The code grows roughly 7% larger per year, with growth spurts and slowdowns at times.
 There are several changes in slope evident - the year and cause are: 1985 - mainframe to Unix; 1993 - Unix to windows; the jump at 1999 - the Fortran to C conversion. size